urbandroid-team/sleep-captcha-support/README.md

       </intent-filter>
     </activity>

-This is preferable way doing captcha configuration since it separate two aspects of captcha and creates less messy code handling two modes in one activity (as per case 1).
+This is preferable way doing captcha configuration since it separates two aspects of captcha and creates less messy code handling two modes in one activity (as per case 1).